 Projects are able to be conducted on Queensland national parks and state forests.
-However, state government agencies are ineligible to apply in their own right or act as a sponsor.
+However, Queensland Government agencies are ineligible to apply in their own right or act as a sponsor.

-Organisations seeking to undertake a project on a Queensland national park or state forest must obtain written approval to conduct the project from the relevant Principal Ranger (Queensland Parks & Wildlife Service and Partnerships) prior to submitting their application.
-This letter must state the name of the park or state forest and list the specific activities involved in the project for which approval is granted.
+Organisations seeking to undertake a project on a Queensland national park or state forest must obtain written approval to conduct the project from the relevant Principal Ranger,

+Queensland Parks and Wildlife Service (QPWS) prior to submitting their application.
+This letter must state the name of the national park or state forest, list the specific activities involved in the project for which approval is granted and, where applicable, details of QPWS involvement in the project.